 Mr Smallwood talked to students and teachers, joined in with lessons and even taught a Year 9 English class which was aimed at helping create pen pal links with Year 9 students at Sale Grammar.

 Mr Smallwood commented on the trip saying "I had a fantastic time.
 Everyone was really welcoming and they were well integrated schools.
-What I saw is children work hard and aiming high which is what I want here at Sale Grammar."
+What I saw was the children working hard and aiming high which is what I want here at Sale Grammar."

 At Cravenby, Mr. Smallwood attended the Presentation Evening and was asked to give a speech which went down a storm!
 Towards the end of March, three teachers from all schools will be coming over to Manchester, using a grant provided by the British Council, to see what life is like at Sale Grammar School and Brooklands Primary School.